Skip to main content

 Qualification of Applicants

-Selection of candidates for acceptance into the special master's program in physiology is based on overall undergraduate college performance (and post-baccalaureate performance if applicable), MCAT scores, CV, letters of recommendation, personal statement, and an optional video essay.
+Selection of candidates for acceptance into the special master's program in physiology is based on overall undergraduate college performance (and post-baccalaureate performance if applicable), MCAT scores, CV, letters of recommendation, and personal statement.

-• Successful applicants will normally have an aggregate undergraduate/post-baccalaureate GPA of 3.0 or higher.
+• Successful applicants typically have an undergraduate/post-baccalaureate GPA of 3.0 or higher.

-• Successful applicants will normally have an MCAT score in the top tertile (≥67%), i.e. 504 or above.
+• Successful applicants typically have an MCAT score in the top tertile (≥67%), i.e. 504 or above.

 • The admissions committee asks for letters of recommendation from three individuals (at least two letters must be from university/college faculty).